Chimatara/Chimatara/README.md

 Hi, I’m @Chimatara,
-I’m learning to becoming a Software Engineer.
+I’m learning to become a Software Engineer.
 I’m currently learning Frontend Development and will love to collaborate with other frontend engineers.

 <!---